Notes from the field — cloud, GitHub, AI agents

 ReSharper Annotations.
 Can it be null?

-ReSharper is doing great job when it comes to semantics of your code and control flow graph analysis.
-The special edge case I want to talk about is nullness analysis.
+Hi, ReSharper is doing a great job when it comes to semantics of your code and control flow graph analysis.
+The special edge case I want to talk about is …

-In the previous post I told you how to implement the Reactive Api client with caching.
-Well, to prove that our code works we might want to have some unit tests.
+Hi, In the previous post I told you how to implement the Reactive API client with caching.
+Well, to prove that our code works we might want to have some unit …

 AsyncSuffix ReSharper extension

-There is a tendency in a .NET world to build asynchronous CPU bounded or IO related API.
-We also can see that some APIs support both asynchronous and synchronous versions for the backward compatibility reasons.
+There is a tendency in a .NET world to build asynchronous CPU-bound or I/O-related API.
+We also can see that some APIs support both asynchronous and synchronous …

 Reactive Extensions.
 Api client with Cache-Aside & Refresh-Ahead strategy.
 Part 1.

-Today I want to talk about the development of the api client library.
-Let’s say it is an imaginary GitHub RESTfull Api that returns user’s rating.
-To make this routine more interesting we’ll add caching and mix it with Reactive Extensions.
-In fact the article is a summary of my Windows Phone development experience, and the approach in question was taken in a several applications with different modifications.
+Hi, Today I want to talk about the development of the api client library.
+Let’s say it is an imaginary GitHub RESTful API that returns user’s rating.
+To make …

 Sharing ReSharper settings and Live Templates

-In my previous post I’ve described how to create your own Live Templates for ReSharper.
-Today I’m going to tell how to share your ReSharper settings and Live Templates with your team.
+In my previous post, I’ve described how to create your own Live Templates for ReSharper.
+Today I’m going to tell you how to share your ReSharper …

 Custom live templates for ReSharper

-As a .NET developer I’m enjoying to use an intelligent plug-in for Visual Studio which is called ReSharper.
-It saves me time, provides me a static analysis and generates code for me.
+Hi!
+As a .NET developer I’m enjoying using an intelligent plug-in for Visual Studio which is called ReSharper.
+It saves me time, provides me with static …

 Keeping the repository interface clean